Pikus16/ML-CV-Ideas/README.md

   * Instead of learning binary, k-thresholded mask, use score as weighting --> instead of a mask of 1's and 0's, a probability mask that weighs every weight (so float mask from 0.0 to 1.0).
 A quick attempt at this can be seen here (orange line, which is the same for all the graphs): ![Weighted Supermask](https://github.com/Pikus16/supsup/blob/master/images/weighted_seed0_gg_splitcifar100.png)
 * Graph Convolutional Networks with varying # of nodes
   * In regular convolutional neural network, the number of channels vary with each convolutional layer (aka adding more filters).
 Add this same property to a graph convolutional neural network.
 (This likely already exists.
 TODO is to check on this)
+* Working Directly in Feature Space
+  * Contrastive learning in feature space
+  * Copy-pase augmentation variant in feature space: https://arxiv.org/pdf/2012.07177v1.pdf
+  * Weighted Examples in Feature Space
+    * Given two feature-space fectors Fi and Fj, with one-hot encoded labels yi = [0,0,1,0] and yj = [0,1,0,0] (as an example), create a new feature vector Fk = Fi + lambda * Fj, with label yk = scaled(yi + lambda * y_j), where scaled is some choice of scaling function to make sure the probabilities add up to 1 (ex: softmax).
+    * This new feature vector can be used for learning a classification / object detection head, or fed into another network for more downstream tasks.
+    * It may make sense to first pretrain the feature extractor to build decent representations before combining.
+    * Could be expanded to more than two vectors.
+    * A significant part of the benefit in this would come from the soft label, which have been shown to provide very good results in several different papers.
 * Different freezing
   * (Almost certainly has been done before, just for my curiosity)
   * Take a pre-trained network and try different freezing fine-tuning on some full dataset (probably CIFAR).
 Ex: Freeze first 4, 3, 2, 1, layers.
 Freeze first half of network.
 Freeze second half of network (so first half is retrained).